BudWhiteStudying/aws-node-lambdas-tryout/README.md

 Each time a `.ts` file is updated, `tsc` will immediately transpile it into a fresh `.js` file; each time this happens, `nodemon` will notice the change and will trigger a new `sam build`; the `sam local start-api` will then serve the updated content, since a `sam build` was triggered.

 ### Next steps
-This is clearly a rough method, probablly burning a LOT of resources for a rather simple task.
+This is clearly a rough method, probably burning a LOT of resources for a rather simple task.
 It could be worthwhile experimenting with Webpack instead of using nodemon.